open-eid/windows-installer/README.md

 windows-installer
 =================

-A MSI with DigiDoc, ID-card utility and package with various drivers.
+A WIX bootstrapper EXE with DigiDoc, ID-card utility and package with various drivers.

 1. Fetch the source